RaphaelTarita/multiplaform-metadata/README.md

 Keys can always be re-assigned to new values, and those new values may be of a different type.
 In this example, we re-assign `stringKey` (which was previously associated with a `String`) to the value `3.14` (which is a `Double`).
-As we've seen previously, if we tried to access `metadata.strings["stringKey"]` _now_, an exception would be thrown because there's no `String` associated to `stringKey`.I Instead, we access the `doubles` subset, which now contains this key.
+As we've seen previously, if we tried to access `metadata.strings["stringKey"]` _now_, an exception would be thrown because there's no `String` associated to `stringKey`.
+Instead, we access the `doubles` subset, which now contains this key.
 We can also interact with the result in a statically typed fashion (note multiplication, which would not be possible if `stringKey` was still a `String`).